-Note: The College has been granted a consent by the Minister of Training, Colleges and Universities to offer this degree for a five-year term starting November 19, 2008.
+This College has been granted a consent by the Minister of Training, Colleges and Universities to offer this applied degree for a seven-year term starting November 19, 2008.
+An application for renewal of the consent has been submitted and the current consent remains in effect until a decision on the renewal application is made.
 The college shall ensure that all students admitted to the above-named program during the period of consent will have the opportunity to complete the program within a reasonable time frame.